briancoppola/api_call_react/README.md

 ## To Do
 - Make user name more prominent and list at top of card
 - Make each data line and section distinct and easier to read through alternating background colors (white/light gray)
-- Give the cards in general a more thorough design assessment to make card data easier to digest
+- Give the cards in general some design love to beautify cards and make card data easier to digest